Projects

 An AI-powered aesthetic analysis engine that translates a mood or feeling into a structured creative brief — moodboard, color palette, and production-ready prompts for Midjourney, Stable Diffusion, Flux, and the web.

-There is a gap that every creative project runs into eventually.
+There’s a gap that every creative project runs into eventually.
 You know exactly what something should feel like.
-You have a reference in your head — maybe it is a film still, a smell, a city at a specific hour.
-But the moment someone asks you to explain it, or the moment you try to hand it off to a designer or an AI tool, the feeling collapses into vague words that do not carry the weight you intended.
+You have a reference in your head — maybe it’s a film still, a smell, a city at a specific hour.
+But the moment someone asks you to explain it, or the moment you try to hand it off to a designer or an AI tool, the feeling collapses into vague words that don’t carry the weight you intended.

 VibeStack is my attempt to close that gap.

-You type a description the way you would say it out loud.
+You type a description the way you’d say it out loud.
 Something like “brutalist Tokyo at 3am, neon on wet concrete, Blade Runner but make it fashion.”
-The engine takes that phrase and runs it through a multi-stage pipeline designed to extract, visualise, and structure the aesthetic intent hiding inside it.
+The engine takes that phrase and runs it through a multi-stage pipeline to extract, structure, and visualise the aesthetic intent hiding inside it.

 The first stage parses the vibe.
 A language model reads the input and extracts semantic structure: keywords, emotional register, visual references, and color language.
 From there the engine reaches out to Unsplash and Pexels and pulls real photographs that match that aesthetic.
-These are not AI-generated images but actual moodboard material — the kind a creative director would gather manually.
+Not AI-generated images, but actual moodboard material — the kind a creative director would gather manually.

-Those images get embedded into a vector space using Sentence Transformers and then clustered with KMeans to identify the dominant visual threads.
-A color palette is derived directly from the clustered imagery, so the hex codes reflect what is actually in the reference material rather than what a language model guesses should be there.
+Those images get embedded and clustered to find the dominant visual threads.
+A color palette is derived directly from that clustered imagery, so the hex codes reflect what’s actually in the reference material rather than what a model guesses should be there.

-The final stage synthesises four production-ready creative prompts from everything gathered so far: one each for Midjourney, Stable Diffusion with SDXL, Flux, and a web design brief written for developers or AI coding tools.
-The web brief is the part I find most useful personally — it is the kind of structured spec you can paste directly into a tool like Claude Code and immediately get something that feels right.
+The final stage generates four production-ready prompts: one each for Midjourney, Stable Diffusion, Flux, and a web design brief for developers or AI coding tools.
+The web brief is the part I find most useful personally — it’s the kind of structured spec you can paste directly into Claude Code and immediately get something that feels right.

 The whole process takes about twenty seconds.

-Built with FastAPI on the backend, Next.js on the frontend, deployed via AWS App Runner with images stored on S3 and served through CloudFront.
+Built with FastAPI, Next.js, and deployed on AWS App Runner with images on S3 and CloudFront.